Appliance Cycling no longer accepting enrollments

-When you sign up for the program, we'll send a contractor to install a small, radio-activated control switch on or near your outdoor central air conditioner at no cost to you.
+When you signed up for the program, we sent a contractor to install a small, radio-activated control switch on or near your outdoor central air conditioner at no cost to you.

 If the demand for electricity escalates to a critical point, a "system emergency" or "peak alert" is announced, and we'll turn on the radio signal that activates the switch on your air conditioner.
 The receiver will be activated to cycle the outdoor cooling unit according to the program option you elected.

 The switch will cycle your air conditioner, while the furnace fan continues to circulate the cooler, drier air already in your home.
 You'll stay cool and comfortable.
 Your electric bill stays low and the environment can breathe a little easier.